Post Processing Photographs

 Batch processing is useful however, if you are resizing, adding borders etc, or any other process that doesn’t affect the actual "guts" of the shot.

-This section is not meant to hold your hand and teach you how to process your wedding photographs, although I may add that at a later date when I have more time.
+This section is not meant to hold your hand and teach you how to process your wedding photographs.
+However, I may add that at a later date when I have more time.

 I am not even saying that I know everything about wedding photography, processing or that you should even listen to me.
 All I am trying to do in this section of All Things Photography, is to try and help anyone interested in becoming a professional wedding photographer achieve their dreams.

-I pay very close attention to detail when processing my wedding photographs, (or any photographs come to that).
+When processing my wedding photographs, I pay very close attention to detail (with any photographs come to that).
 I get the images open in Photoshop at 100% (or up to 300% sometimes) in order to see the finest of details.

 I like to clean away distracting items such as stones or cracks that catch my eye in the image.
 Stray hairs, small blemishes or even food in the teeth!
 I don't want anything in there that will take the viewers attention away from what I want them to see.